Bipinoli/bipinoli.github.io/_posts/2024-09-14-pkg-config.md

 - version of library
 - etc.

-When a library is built or installed, usually a `.pc` meta file is produced. `.pc` file contains all meta information such as link path, etc. For `pkg-config` to work with the library, the `.pc` file must be placed in the correct search location.
+When a library is built or installed, usually a `.pc` meta file is produced. `.pc` file contains all meta information such as link path, etc. For `pkg-config` to work with the library, the `.pc` file must be placed in the correct search location (`PKG_CONFIG_PATH` environment variable).

 ## Example use
 Say I want to use `libpng` to work with png images.
 I install `libpng` via say homebrew and now want to use it in my project as a library.
 How can I do that?